SloeComputers/Blinky/README.md

 |NXP LPC810|Arm Cortex-M0|4k|1k|LPC810|OK?|arm-none-eabi-gcc|
 |NXP LPC1114FN28|Arm Cortex-M0|32k|4k|LPC1114|OK?|arm-none-eabi-gcc|

-*1 - a further 32k RAM is available
+*1 - a further 32k RAM is available on chip at an address not contiguous with the main RAM

-*2 - some seem to have 32k RAM
+*2 - some seem to have been fitted with a version of the nRF51 MCU with 32k RAM

 ## How to build